Architecture of New Zealand: Effects of the 1931 Hawke's Bay earthquake

+South Island developments

-Many of the more imposing structures in and around Dunedin and Christchurch were built in the latter part of the 19th century as a result of the economic boom following the Central Otago Gold Rush.
+Many of the more imposing structures in and around Dunedin and Christchurch were built in the latter part of the 19th century as a result of the economic boom following the Otago gold rush.
 A common style for these landmarks is the use of dark basalt blocks and facings of cream-coloured Oamaru stone, a form of limestone mined at Weston in North Otago.
-Notable buildings in this style include Dunedin Railway Station, the University of Otago Registry Building, Christchurch Arts Centre, Knox Church, Dunedin, ChristChurch Cathedral, Christchurch, Christ's College, Christchurch, Garrison Hall, Dunedin, parts of the Canterbury Provincial Council Buildings and Otago Boys' High School.
+Notable buildings in this style include Dunedin Railway Station, the University of Otago Registry Building, Christchurch Arts Centre, Knox Church, Dunedin, Christ Church Cathedral, Christchurch, Christ's College, Christchurch, Garrison Hall, Dunedin, parts of the Canterbury Provincial Council Buildings and Otago Boys' High School.
 Several more recent buildings have mimicked this style by using brick in place of basalt, but using lighter stone facings in an identical style to the older structures.
 Notable among these buildings are Otago Girls' High School and the Timaru Basilica.
 This region was able to call upon the talents of many fine architects during this period, among them Robert Lawson, Francis Petre, Benjamin Mountfort, and George Troup.

 Oamaru stone, despite its susceptibility to the elements, is used as a major construction material on several fine buildings, most obviously in the town of Oamaru itself.
 The historic sector of this town contains numerous fine buildings built in this creamy stone, among them the Forrester Gallery and Waitaki District Council building.
 Waitaki Boys' High School is also a prime example of the use of Oamaru stone architecture.

+Otago town of Ranfurly, which expanded during the 1930s, is also noted for its Art Deco architecture.

+Effects of the 2010–11 Canterbury earthquakes

+Christchurch and the Canterbury Region suffered from damage to numerous heritage buildings as a result of the earthquakes in September 2010 and February and June 2011.

 Sustainable building

-Architecture in national crises

-Napier and Christchurch have suffered damage to numerous heritage buildings as a result of earthquakes.
-Napier was rebuilt after a 1931 earthquake in an Art Deco style, which was popular at that time.
-The Otago town of Ranfurly, which expanded during the 1930s, is also noted for its Art Deco architecture.
-The 2010 and 2011 earthquakes damaged many buildings and sceneries in Christchurch as well as the Canterbury region.
+Architectural education and registration

+Otago Polytechnic,Victoria University of Wellington, Unitec, Auckland University of Technology (AUT) and the University of Auckland train future architects.

+Registered Architects

+Registered Architects in New Zealand are authorised by the New Zealand Registered Architects Board through the Registered Architects Act 2005.
+Other people can design buildings but there are some things only Registered Architects can do.
+The registration process requires people to have at least a Masters qualification and a body of work.